IgniteUI/igniteui-docfx/en/components/toggle.md

     </button>
 </div>

-***Note***: We have set [`closeOnOutsideClick`]({environment:angularApiUrl}/interfaces/overlaysettings.html#closeonoutsideclick) to `false`.
-We do so because it will not work with toggle button.
-If we set [`closeOnOutsideClick`]({environment:angularApiUrl}/interfaces/overlaysettings.html#closeonoutsideclick) to `true` the events will happen in this order:
+***Note***: By defaut [`closeOnOutsideClick`]({environment:angularApiUrl}/interfaces/overlaysettings.html#closeonoutsideclick) is set to `false`.
+If set to `true` there are limitations in the behavior which we'll explain below.

-1. Click on toggle button will show the toggle element;
+1. If the toggle element is hidden when the toggle button is clicked the element will be shown.
-2. Click on toggle button, with toggle element shown, will:
+2. If toggle button is clicked, while toggle element is shown - the following events will occur:
-- fire close on outside click.
-This will try to close the toggle element;
+- fire close on outside click - as a result the toggle element gets closed
-- fire click on the toggle button.
-This will try to open the toggle element;
+- fire click on the toggle button - as a result the toggle tries to open the toggle element;

-As a result toggle element will not close.
-To solve this behavior you may:
+Those two events neutralize each other and nothing happens.
+In order to achieve the desired behavior there a couple of options listed below:
-- set the button as [`target`]({environment:angularApiUrl}/interfaces/positionsettings.html#target).
-Then set [`excludePositionTarget`]({environment:angularApiUrl}/interfaces/overlaysettings.html#excludePositionTarget) to true;
+- set the button as [`target`]({environment:angularApiUrl}/interfaces/positionsettings.html#target) and set [`excludePositionTarget`]({environment:angularApiUrl}/interfaces/overlaysettings.html#excludePositionTarget) to true
-- set [`closeOnOutsideClick`]({environment:angularApiUrl}/interfaces/overlaysettings.html#closeonoutsideclick) to `false` as in the sample above;
+- set [`closeOnOutsideClick`]({environment:angularApiUrl}/interfaces/overlaysettings.html#closeonoutsideclick) to `false` as in the sample above
-- use [`IgxToggleActionDirective`]({environment:angularApiUrl}/classes/igxtoggleactiondirective.html) as described bellow;
+- use [`IgxToggleActionDirective`]({environment:angularApiUrl}/classes/igxtoggleactiondirective.html) as described below;

 ### Automatic toggle actions